-oads in an area ct to a speed limit of /h or less, accesses unctions must be safe not unreasonably ct on the efficiency of pad, having regard to:

-- e nature and equency of the traffic enerated by the use;

-- e nature of the road;

-- (c) the speed limit and traffic flow of the road;

-- (d) any alternative access to a road:

-- (e) the need for the access or junction;

-- (f) any traffic impact assessment; and

-- (g) any written advice received from the road authority.
+P2 A2 No more than one access For roads in an area There are no more than one access per property proposed.
+The development Complies with the subject to a speed limit of providing both entry and 60km/h or less, accesses exit. or two accesses and junctions must be safe providing separate entry Acceptable Solution. and exit, to roads in an area and not unreasonably subject to a speed limit of impact on the efficiency of 60km/h or less. the road, having regard to: (a) the nature and frequency of the traffic generated by the use; (b) the nature of the road; (c) the speed limit and traffic flow of the road; (d) any alternative access to a road; (e) the need for the access or junction; (f) any traffic impact assessment; and (g) any written advice received from the road authority.